HynekPetrak/metasploit-framework/documentation/modules/auxiliary/gather/ldap_hashdump.md

 ### PASS_ATTR

 LDAP attribute to take the password hash from.
-Defaults to userPassword, some LDAP server may use different attribute, e.g. unixUserPassword.
+Defaults to userPassword, some LDAP server may use different attribute, e.g. unixUserPassword, sambantpassword, sambalmpassword.

 ## Scenarios